 We offer a competitive salary, a great benefits package with FREE dental and long-term disability insurance, and 99% of the health insurance costs are covered by Birchtree.
 In addition, our staff start with 6.5 weeks of vacation in their first year.

 We are educating our students in person, and we are doing it SAFELY.
-We provide full PPE for all staff members and our staff receives priority in Covid vaccinations also.
+We provide full PPE for all staff members.

 We provide training and supervision for all staff to become a Registered Behavior Technician (RBT).